plumatic/plumatic.github.com/_posts/2014-03-31-schema-0-2-0-back-with-clojurescript-data-coercion.markdown

 ## Conclusion

-We've released the latest version of [Schema](https://github.com/prismatic/schema), which is both 5x faster and adds a generic facility for parallel schema-data walks.
-Schema ships with an application of this facility for *coercion*, which Prismatic is using in production to automatically massage input data into a suitable form, and transparently clientize output data.
+We've released the latest version of [Schema](https://github.com/plumatic/schema), which is both 5x faster and adds a generic facility for parallel schema-data walks.
+Schema ships with an application of this facility for *coercion*, which we are using in production to automatically massage input data into a suitable form, and transparently clientize output data.

 This application is another step towards meeting Schema's design goal: enabling a single declarative definition of your data's shape that drives everything you want to do with your data, without writing a single line of traversal code.
 Validation and coercion are just the first two applications, with others like test data generation just around the corner.

-In other open-source news, we're also excited to announce the `0.2.0` release of [Plumbing](https://github.com/prismatic/plumbing), which makes Graph, `fnk`, and friends Schema-friendly.
+In other open-source news, we're also excited to announce the `0.2.0` release of [Plumbing](https://github.com/plumatic/plumbing), which makes Graph, `fnk`, and friends Schema-friendly.
 Be on the lookout for more releases on the horizon, including our API definition library with validation and pluggable coercion included.

 Join the discussion on Hacker News and let us know what you think.